ligato/docs/docs/user-guide/agentctl.md

 ### KVDB

 Use this command to perform get, put, del or list operations against the KV data store.
-It is similar to using etcdctl, but supports short keys, which requires setting the `--service-label` in the specific command.
+It is similar to etcdctl, but supports short form [keys][keys], which requires setting the `--service-label` flag in the specific command.

 ```
 Usage:	agentctl kvdb [options] COMMAND